Preta-Crowz/Cat-on-Oak/README.md

 # Cat-on-Oak
-(Deno) Template engine for Oak / Currently only used for wiki, not main code
+(Deno) Template engine for Oak, but can be used on others.

+Check wiki for more info.